nxtreaming/socks-to-http-proxy/README.md

   - `GET /stats` → `{"port":<u16>,"rx":<u64>,"tx":<u64>}`
   - `POST /stats/reset` → `{"ok":true}` and immediately persists zeros

+- In dual-listener mode, these endpoints are available only on the HTTP listener.

 Examples:
 ```bash
 # If authentication is required (recommended), include Proxy-Authorization